glycerine/goq/README.md

-goq: a queuing and job management system, written in Go (golang)
+goq: a queuing and job management system.
+Fit for the cloud.
+Written in Go (golang).
 ===